portworx/px-docs/scheduler/kubernetes/upgrade.md

 Note that this command will inform us of general upgrade progress, but it will not point on which exact node is being upgraded and when.

-<U>NODES PORTWORX PODS STATUS</U>:<br/>
+<U>Pods status</U>:<br/>
-To get more information about the status of Portworx daemonset across the nodes, we can run the following command:
+To get more information about the status of Portworx daemonset across the nodes, run:

 ```
 $ kubectl get pods -o wide -n kube-system -l name=portworx